academic-resources/odin/ajax.md

 ### ** Additional Resources
 This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something.**
+It isn't required, so consider it supplemental for if you need to dive deeper into something :**

 * [jQuery's Global AJAX Event Handlers docs](http://api.jquery.com/category/ajax/global-ajax-event-handlers/)
 * [AJAX Loading Icons](http://www.ajaxload.info/) (for fun)